samuelbalogh/aws-cert-dva-c01/README.md

 An IAM role is very similar to a user, in that it is an identity with permission policies that determine what the identity can and cannot do in AWS.
 However, a role does not have any credentials (password or access keys) associated with it.
 Instead of being uniquely associated with one person, a role is intended to be assumable by anyone who needs it.

 A role can be assigned to a federated user who signs in by using an external identity provider instead of IAM.
 AWS uses details passed by the identity provider to determine which role is mapped to the federated user.

+### Policies and Permissions

+You manage access in AWS by creating policies and attaching them to IAM identities (users, groups of users, or roles) or AWS resources.
+A policy is an object in AWS that, when associated with an identity or resource, defines their permissions.
+AWS evaluates these policies when a principal entity (user or role) makes a request.
+Permissions in the policies determine whether the request is allowed or denied.
+Most policies are stored in AWS as JSON documents.
+AWS supports six types of policies: identity-based policies, resource-based policies, permissions boundaries, Organizations SCPs, ACLs, and session policies.

 ### Temporary credentials